flyteorg/flyte/rsts/getting_started.rst

                docker build . --tag registry/repo:version
                docker push registry/repo:version

 #.
-Now that the container is built let's provide this information to the Flyte backend, for which you have to package the workflow using the ``pyflyte`` cli bundled with Flytekit.
-Also, note that the image is the same as the one built in the previous step.
+Next, package the workflow using the ``pyflyte`` cli bundled with Flytekit and upload it to the Flyte backend.
+Note that the image is the same as the one built in the previous step.

    .. prompt:: bash (venv)$

       pyflyte --pkgs myapp.workflows package --image myapp:v1

 #.
-Let's now upload this package to the Flyte backend.
+Upload this package to the Flyte backend.
 We refer to this as ``registration``.

    .. prompt:: bash $

       flytectl register files -p flytesnacks -d development -a flyte-package.tgz  -v v1

 #.
-Visualize the registered workflow.
+Finally, visualize the registered workflow.

    .. prompt:: bash $